 Finally, my story would not be complete if I didn’t tell you about my mother.
 Looking back now, I realized she was my greatest teacher.
 She had a magical flair for food like no one I have ever known.
 I jokingly tell my friends that even her toast was superb, and it was.
 Just a few days before my mother passed away, as she lay in bed with her unwavering strength fading from her fragile body, my brother light-heartedly asked her, “So mom, what did you do today?”
 In a faint voice, she resolutely declared, “I lived.”

 In that single moment, I was utterly humbled.
 Instantly aware of the finality that this beautiful woman’s life story was coming to a close, my life had changed forever.
-The act of living took on an entirely new meaning, and an unrealized truth had permeated my soul.
+The act of living took on an entirely new meaning.
+An unrealized truth had permeated my soul.
 At the core, my perspective on the value of life and time was reborn.
 I now understand that every day we are given to live – is the most important day of our lives.
 To comprehend the gift of breath and the life-altering difference we can make within those breaths; that is where wisdom lives.
 Seeing life through the eyes of someone who’s breath on this earth was limited, is to understand the gift we must cherish with each waking day.

 There is a reason I can’t move on to the next thing in life until I write my book.
 It’s because there is an important story to be told; the story of choosing to see life through the eyes of love.
 I have resolved to tell this story while I still have breath in my body.
-If I wait until another time, that time may never happen.
+If I wait until another time, that moment may never happen.
 So, when the day comes, and someone asks me, “So, what did you do today?”, I can resolutely say to them, “I lived.”